Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 ✦ Spring

 Gin, rhubarb, rose water, prosecco.
-The light and floral cocktail for returning from the terrace.
+The cocktail for returning from the terrace, light and floral.

 Cocktails & Bar

-For evenings when you want to go further.
-Exclusive creations, reserved for serious connoisseurs.
+For nights when you want to go further.
+Exclusive creations reserved for serious enthusiasts.

 ★ Exclusive · Prestige